branchvincent/drs-tools/README.md

 # Distributed Robotic Systems Tools
-Collection of tools developed for Distributed Robotic Systems course
+This is a collection of tools developed for Distributed Robotic Systems course.